aqaPayam/NakhBot/docs/domain/02-entities.md

 Feature unlocks can expire or be revoked depending on feature type and configuration.

+For MVP:

+* Liked By profile unlock expires according to configured unlock duration.
+* Chat unlock is Match-scoped and remains usable until the Match closes, the unlock is revoked, or a configured expiry is reached.
+* Exact expiry durations remain configurable.

 Nakh is not modeled as a FeatureUnlock.
 Nakh is a paid action, not persistent feature access.

 FeatureUnlock ownership: